Track Connection Status

 }

-Automate Re-Engagement Workflows
+Automate Re-engagement Workflows

-By periodically requesting the list of Reference IDs which have NOT_STARTED, PARTIAL, or ERROR connection status, Partners can create workflows to send automated requests to customers through email, mobile app or web to re-attempt or complete their connections in a timely manner.
+By periodically requesting the list of Reference IDs which have NOT_STARTED, PARTIAL, or ERROR connection status, Partners can create workflows to send automated requests to customers through email, mobile app or web portal to re-attempt or complete their connections in a timely manner.
 Leap has drafted a marketing toolkit which contains sample re-engagement messages that can be used based on the specific detailed status code provided in the API response.

-All forms requiring an agreement of signature must also be completed in order for a Reference ID to reach a COMPLETED state.
-The Connect API allows Partners to assess which utility or agreements are outstanding for a Reference ID and tailor their re-engagement messaging accordingly.
+The Connect API allows Partners to assess which agreements or utility connections are outstanding for a Reference ID and tailor their re-engagement messaging accordingly.
 Once a connection is in a COMPLETED status, meters associated with that connection can take ~24 hours to appear on the Meters tab in the partner Portal or through the Meters API.
 At times this may be significantly longer due to delays in obtaining the meter data from the utility.
 Partners can monitor the meters associated with the connections by querying the Search Meters API endpoint and searching for meters added from the Last Interaction date in the Connect API associated with that Reference ID.

 Processing the API Response